Featured Image: Blue Origin

-For the fifth time in its 20 year history, Blue Origin successfully launched humans on a sub-orbital flight on the NS-21 mission.
-A total of six humans flew in the New Shepard Crew Capsule.
-Evan Dick, Katya Echazarreta, Hamish Harding, Victor Correa Hespanha, Jaison Robinson, and Victor Vescovo flew to a height of 107 km above Mean Sea Level (351,185 ft MSL).
-The crew endured 3,604 kph (2,240 mph) during ascent and flew for a total of 10 minutes and five seconds.
-This was the second flight for Evan Dick.
+For the fifth time in its 20 year history, Blue Origin will be launching humans on a sub-orbital flight on the NS-21 mission.
+A total of six humans will fly in the New Shepard Crew Capsule.
+Evan Dick, Katya Echazarreta, Hamish Harding, Victor Correa Hespanha, Jaison Robinson and Victor Vescovo will strap into the New Shepard Crew Capsule at Corn Ranch in West Texas and take part in their flight.
+Evan Dick will be flying for the second time.
+Similar to most other flights of New Shepard, the launch vehicle will put the capsule on a sub-orbital trajectory.

 Evan Dick is a very active individual who lives for adventure.
 Dick is a rated Airline Transport Pilot (ATP) who also enjoys riding motorcycles and sailing.
 On the business side of things, Dick is an engineer, investor, and Managing Member of Dick Holdings, LLC.
 His company is a part of the Management of Companies and Enterprises Industry.

-Dick flew on New Shepard for the second time, making him the first “frequent flyer”.
+Dick will be flying on New Shepard for the second time, making him the first “frequent flyer”.